 - Rain Gear – I’ll have to admit, a little rain on those scorching hot summer days feels very nice but most of the time I am not a huge fan of the rain.
 That’s wear a little rain gear will have you feeling warm and comfortable on your ride.

-- Riding Goggles – If you’ve ever rode with a group of other people in dusty conditions without goggles then you know how much it sucks when it’s your turn to ride in the back of the pack.
+- Riding Goggles – If you’ve ever ridden with a group of other people in dusty conditions without goggles then you know how much it sucks when it’s your turn to ride in the back of the pack.
 Save your eyes and get yourself a pair of riding goggles.
-I always keep a couple pairs of goggles on hand.
+I always keep a couple of pairs of goggles on hand.

-- Gloves – I never used to carry gloves in my side by side up until 2 falls ago.
-My wife and I left town, it was nice, relatively warm day.
+- Gloves – I never used to carry gloves in my side by side until 2 falls ago.
+My wife and I left town, it was a nice, relatively warm day.
 We dropped the side by side at the staging area and proceeded up the mountain trails.
-Little did we know that once we got up into higher elevations our fingers were freezing off our hands.
+Little did we know that once we got up to higher elevations our fingers were freezing off our hands.
 I don’t know about you but I hate having cold fingers.

-- Closed Toed Shoes or Boots – Personally I like to ride in the mud so I always have a pair of rubber boots on hand but even if that’s not your thing it is still a good idea to keep a pair of closed toed shoes in your side by side.
-For example, what happens if you break down and have to walk hours out of the bush in flip flops?
-I’m sure your feet wont appreciate that much.
+- Closed-toed Shoes or Boots – Personally, I like to ride in the mud so I always have a pair of rubber boots on hand but even if that’s not your thing it is still a good idea to keep a pair of closed-toed shoes in your side by side.
+For example, what happens if you break down and have to walk hours out of the bush in flip-flops?
+I’m sure your feet won’t appreciate that much.

 - Sun Screen – I’m sure we’ve all fell victim to the UV rays of that pesky sun.
 You know what I’m talking about… Minding your own business, enjoying the day out riding, only to wake up the next day looking like your closest relative is Sebastien from little mermaid.
 Protect yourself and your riders by keeping sunscreen in your side by side.

-- Bear Spray – I have encountered bears on multiple adventures out on my side by side, fortunately I’ve never had one attack or felt that I’ve been in any danger.
-Usually they can hear you coming and they run the other way.
+- Bear Spray – I have encountered bears on multiple adventures out on my side by side, fortunately, I’ve never had one attack or felt that I’ve been in any danger.
+Usually, they can hear you coming and they run the other way.
 But if you do happen to come up on a mama bear and her cubs on the trail and she feels you’re a threat it’s best to be prepared with some bear spray.
 Bear spray will at least give you a little extra time to get out of dodge.

 13 Emergency Items You Should Have In Your UTV